sprakash57/create-react-saga/README.md

 <p><img src="https://cdn.jsdelivr.net/npm/create-react-saga@0.7.7/images/help.png" alt="help"/></p>

 ### `npx create-react-saga --git`
 Getting your starter kit comes with initialized git repo.
 You just need to provide the `--git` flag.
-If you want to skip the git initialization, don't include the flag and you are good to go.
+If you want to skip the git initialization, don't include the flag, and you are good to go.

 ### `npm build`
-Once you are done with your development and now you want to build your app.
+Once you are done with your development, and now you want to build your app.
 This command does just that.
-Once you run the command, you will find a directory under root folder named as `dist`.
+Once you run the command, you will find a directory under the root folder named as `dist`.
 It will contain the bundles and `index.html` files ready to be deployed.

 ### `npm test`
 Create React Saga already has a prototype app built-in with proper unit test cases.
 Running the command will execute all the test cases present under `__tests__` directory or any file with `.test.js`/`.spec.js` extension.